orharazi/way2vat-test/README.md

     4.2 `POST /users/create` Creates a user and based on the user’s email domain links them to an institution.
 Denies creation of a user if their domain does not exist.

     4.3 `GET /books` Once authenticated, responds with a JSON object containing a list of Books that the user has access to via their Institution.
+Please make sure that the endpoint scales adequately and supports paging, sorting and filtering.

 4. (Optional) Provide a [Postman](https://www.getpostman.com/) collection which performs some basically functionality on the routes you've created.